jntesteves/shadesofnoice/_posts/2021-09-11-amd-fsr-demystified.md

 These optional extras are unexpected and very nice!
 Should use them if needed.

-### EASU - Edge Adaptive Spatial Upsampling
+### EASU — Edge Adaptive Spatial Upsampling
 EASU is the first pass of two required, it is the upscaling pass.
 You read from the smaller image and output to the bigger buffer.
 It's as simple as that, really!

-For the reading part, you just have to implement three very simple callback functions that FSR will use to gather texture componets `r`, `g` and `b` from the source sampler.
+For the reading part, you just have to implement three very simple callback functions that FSR will use to gather texture components `r`, `g` and `b` from the source sampler.
 GLSL f32 example:
 ```glsl
 AF4 FsrEasuRF(AF2 p) { return textureGather(Source, p, 0); }
 AF4 FsrEasuGF(AF2 p) { return textureGather(Source, p, 1); }